Smooth sultry vocalist…Get ready to be enchanted.“ -Coleman Hawkins Jazz Society

 Originally hailing from Chicago, Fondren now claims Kansas City as her home.
 The impressionable years of her life were spent singing in her father’s basement recording studio.
 She honed her skills as a dancer and actor participating in school theater, local television commercials and area talent shows.
 In high-school she became heavily involved in musical theater, student activities and sports which ultimately led to a very successful college career.
 It is also here where her love affair with jazz music began.

 After graduating college she moved to Kansas City and found her way into the local jazz jams at some of hottest clubs in town.
 She became a local favorite at the infamous Jardine’s and the former Jilly’s on Broadway and it was there that she met the world renowned Everette DeVan.
-This fateful meeting led to an 10 year music partnership that helped her grow into one of Kansas City’s shining stars.
+This fateful meeting led to a 10+ year musical partnership and friendship that helped her grow into one of Kansas City’s shining stars.

 In November of 2012, Fondren was invited to sing with the Salina Symphony.
 Under the direction of Ken Hakoda, Fondren, along with the full orchestra, performed a tribute to the Armed Forces with a medley of classic jazz standards.
 With selections like "Orange Colored Sky" and "Summertime" she was a crowd pleaser, but it was her rendition of Etta James's "At Last" that brought them to their feet and her to tears.
 In her own words "This was a bucket list item and It was the most amazing feeling to be surrounded by all that instrumentation and know that it is just for you.
 Speechless."